Gdansk City Guide

 Getting In and Out

-Reaching Gdansk is seamless via the Gdańsk Lech Wałęsa Airport (GDN), located approximately 12 kilometers from the city center.
-This modern hub is well-served by major carriers like LOT Polish Airlines, Lufthansa, and SAS, alongside budget favorites Ryanair and Wizz Air, offering direct flights to dozens of European cities.
-Travelers can quickly reach the heart of the city via the PKM commuter train, which links the airport to Gdańsk Główny and Gdańsk Wrzeszcz stations, or by taking a convenient taxi or bus.
+Reaching Gdansk is seamless via Gdańsk Lech Wałęsa Airport (GDN), a modern hub located just 12 kilometers from the city center.
+Major carriers like LOT Polish Airlines, Lufthansa, and SAS offer frequent connections, while low-cost giants Ryanair and Wizz Air provide extensive routes across Europe.
+Travelers can quickly reach the heart of the city via the Pomeranian Metropolitan Railway (PKM) or local buses, with the journey typically taking around 20 to 30 minutes.

 🛍️